-After the transfusion, if your child is going home, the plastic tube is removed from the vein and a bandage is placed over the area.
+If your child is going home after the transfusion, the technician will remove the plastic tube from the vein and place a bandage over the area.
 The site may be slightly sore or tingly for a little while.
-Medicine may be given for any mild side effects, such as fever or headache.
+Your child might get medicine for any mild side effects, such as fever or headache.

 Are There Any Risks to Blood Transfusions?

-The risk of getting a disease like HIV or hepatitis through a transfusion is extremely low in the United States because of very thorough blood screening.
-Also, the needles and other equipment used are sterile, and are used only on one person and then thrown away in special containers.
+Also, the needles and other equipment are sterile, and they're used only for one person and then thrown away in special containers.

-If you have any questions about the risks of the transfusion, ask your child's health care team.
+If you have any questions about the risks of the transfusion, talk to anyone on the health care team.

 What Are the Benefits of Blood Transfusions?

-For patients with bleeding problems, transfusions with platelets or plasma can help to control or prevent bleeding complications.
+For someone with bleeding problems, transfusions with platelets or plasma can help to control or prevent bleeding complications.

-When your child is having any kind of procedure, it's understandable to be a little uneasy.
-But it helps to know that blood transfusions are common procedures and complications are rare.
-Talk with your child's doctor or health care team if you still have concerns.
+Blood transfusions are common procedures and problems are rare.
+Talk with your child's doctor or health care team if you have concerns.